k3nd0x/piglet/README.md

 To keep the data consistent you only have to store the mariadb data (`/var/lib/mysql`) locally.
 (See volume config in docker-compose file) \
 In the `.env` file you have to set our private data like mysql_password and mysql_user.

-You can use the `docker-compose.yml` to create both containers: `docker-compose up`
+You can use the `docker-compose.yml` to create both containers: `docker-compose up -d`

 At the first startup a database will be created with the data from the `.env` file and some default data will be imported.
+Possible env variables you can see at the .env example file.
 ```
 version: '3.3'
 services: